IvoVellekoop/wavesim_py/docs/source/readme.rst

        :alt: Documentation Status

-What is Wavesim?
+What is WaveSim?
 ----------------------------------------------

-Wavesim is a tool to simulate the propagation of waves in complex, inhomogeneous structures.
-Whereas most available solvers use the popular finite difference time domain (FDTD) method :cite:`yee1966numerical, taflove1995computational, oskooi2010meep, nabavi2007new`, Wavesim is based on the modified Born series (MBS) approach, which has lower memory requirements, no numerical dispersion, and is faster as compared to FDTD  :cite:`osnabrugge2016convergent, vettenburg2023universal`.
+WaveSim is a tool to simulate the propagation of waves in complex, inhomogeneous structures.
+Whereas most available solvers use the popular finite difference time domain (FDTD) method :cite:`yee1966numerical, taflove1995computational, oskooi2010meep, nabavi2007new`, WaveSim is based on the modified Born series (MBS) approach, which has lower memory requirements, no numerical dispersion, and is faster as compared to FDTD  :cite:`osnabrugge2016convergent, vettenburg2023universal`.

 This package :cite:`wavesim_py` is a Python implementation of the MBS approach for solving the Helmholtz equation in arbitrarily large media through domain decomposition :cite:`mache2024domain`.
 With this new framework, we simulated a complex 3D structure of a remarkable :math:`315\times 315\times 315` wavelengths :math:`\left( 3.1\cdot 10^7 \right)` in size in just :math:`1.4` hours by solving over two GPUs.
 This represents a factor of :math:`1.93` increase over the largest possible simulation on a single GPU without domain decomposition.

-When using Wavesim in your work, please cite:
+When using WaveSim in your work, please cite:

     :cite:`osnabrugge2016convergent` |osnabrugge2016|_